kameko/Solace/Tools/notes.md

  - All frontends use TCP and can work across computers, there is no local-only frontend.

 ### Personality layers:
  - Make server-chan not respond to any message with her trigger in it that ends in a dot (.)
 Make it configurable too.
+Actually, rename Server 2003 to Server NT and only respond to NT.
+Again, configurable by chat users.
+ - Change Server's name to Server NT.
  - Make server-chan more autonomous and context-sensitive.
 Give her a mode to toggle between classic mode (the simple markov chain) and smart mode, such as `.\personality server mode classic`.
 Or maybe just `.\personality classic`, not sure how I want to do the "personality infrastructure" yet.